 You inadvertently invest in asset classes that you are not even comfortable in investing.
 However, what if you do not have the financial bandwidth or knowledge to diversify your portfolio?

 Mutual funds are the easiest way to achieve diversification as well as asset allocation without in-depth knowledge of each asset class.
 By investing in mutual funds that invest in different asset classes such as equity, debt, and gold, you can spread your risks.
 A sudden change in any macroeconomic condition will not change your portfolio value drastically.
 So, which mutual funds should you target to diversify your investment?

-Debt mutual funds: These funds invest in a mix of debt securities such as corporate bonds, money market instruments, treasury bills, etc. While offering higher liquidity than traditional FDs, debt mutual funds can even yield higher returns over an extended period of time.
-Debt mutual funds are also more tax-efficient, especially when the holding period is greater than 3 years thanks to the benefit of indexation.
+Debt mutual funds: These funds invest in a mix of debt securities such as corporate bonds, money market instruments, treasury bills, etc. While offering higher liquidity than traditional FDs, debt mutual funds can even yield higher returns over an extended period.
+Debt mutual funds are also more tax-efficient, especially when the holding period is more significant than three years, thanks to the benefit of indexation.

 Balanced mutual funds: These are hybrid mutual funds that invest in equity as well as debt.
 Balanced funds are ideal investments for novice investors who don’t want to take on equity-related risks.
 These funds provide the cushion that comes with fixed income instruments and is the simplest way to diversify.

 This is one of the most common problems faced by investors who understand the importance of diversification.
 The ideal number of funds depends on factors like your investable amount, investment goals and risk profile.
 For equity mutual funds, you should not have more than 3-5 funds in your portfolio, which are spread across different market segments and fund management styles.